 The chain rubber sleeve is damaged at the top.
 The rubber will start to slip down the chain - Install new bolt approximately 5" from the top to prevent ripping through the rubber.

+Description Risk level:

+Item is worn.
+Low

+Tasks

-Risk level: Low Risk score:
+Replace.
+Risk score:

+Note